GuilhermeM/cxl-calculator/docs/README.md

     1.  **Conversion Rate (CR):** Calculated for each group as `CR = Conversions / Visitors`.
     2.  **Uplift:** The relative improvement of the variation over the control: `Uplift = (CR_B - CR_A) / CR_A`.
     3.  **Z-Score:** This value measures the difference between the two conversion rates in terms of standard errors.
 It is the core of the significance calculation.
     4.  **P-value:** The probability of observing the given results (or more extreme) if there were no real difference between the groups.
-It is calculated from the Z-score using a **Standard Normal Cumulative Distribution Function (CDF)** approximation.
+It is calculated from the Z-score using the `standardNormalCdf` function.
 A two-tailed test is used.
     5.  **Confidence Level:** The final output, calculated as `1 - p-value`.
 A result is considered statistically significant if the Confidence Level is **≥ 95%**.

-### 3.2 Pre-test Analysis Mode
+### 4.2 Pre-test Analysis Mode

 This mode helps users plan an A/B test by estimating the **Minimum Detectable Effect (MDE)** for different test durations.
 MDE is the smallest uplift you can expect to reliably detect.